DevExpress/Logify.Alert.Clients/dotnet/Logify.Alert.Web/readme.md

 }
 ```

 That's it.
-Now, your application will report about unhandled exceptions to the Logify Alert service.
+Now, your application will report unhandled exceptions to the Logify Alert service.
 To manage and view generated reports, use the [Logify Alert](https://logify.devexpress.com) link.

 ### Manual error reporting
 ```csharp